 Experiments to detect extremely high-energy neutrinos will make use of large areas of the polar ice sheet.
 The ARA experiment (Askaryan Radio Array), in early development at South Pole, plans to instrument on the order of 100 km2 of ice with radio antennas to detect radio pulses from so-called GZK-scale neutrinos.
-ARA will require holes at least 200 m deep and 15 cm diameter, with 100 m spacing.
+ARA requires holes at least 200 m deep and 15 cm diameter, with 100 m spacing.
 Preliminary tests in 2010-11 indicate that the existing Rapid Air Movement (RAM) drill may not be adequate for the ARA experiment.
-A mini-hot-water drill is currently under development for ARA pilot studies.
-Other high energy neutrino experiments will use large quantities of ice for particle detection but do not involve significant drilling: the ANITA experiment uses balloonborne instruments to detect neutrinos interacting with the bulk Antarctic ice sheet; the ARIANNA experiment will detect radio emissions within the Ross Ice Shelf but will only deploy sensors in surface snow.
+A hot-water drill was used in 2012 to make holes to 200 m depth, at a rate of two holes/day; faster and more agile drilling technology is needed.
+Other high energy neutrino experiments will use large quantities of ice for particle detection but do not involve significant drilling: the ANITA experiment uses balloon-borne instruments to detect neutrinos interacting with the bulk Antarctic ice sheet; the ARIANNA experiment will detect radio emissions within the Ross Ice Shelf but will only deploy sensors in surface snow.
 Boreholes situated within or near particle detectors could serve as access points for calibration beacons or standard candles.
 For the ARA experiment, for example, an antenna permanently emplaced near the array at a depth of 1 km, on the end of a low-loss high-bandwidth coaxial cable, could provide many years of service for a variety of pulsers at the surface.